mariusz-schimke/GiGraph/README.md

 </p>

+❕ Note that *DotEndpoint* is implicitly convertible from *string*.

 ### Edge sequences

-An edge sequence lets you join a sequence of consecutive nodes an/or node groups (the latter are represented by subgraphs).
+An edge sequence lets you join a sequence of consecutive nodes and/or node groups.
 Similarly to edge groups, a sequence may be understood as a simpler approach to specifying multiple edges at once, with a shared list of attributes.
 The other way is adding consecutive edges to an edge collection separately.